niksisharma/games/README.md

-Simple Two player Tic Tac Toe game coded using Python
+Simple games coded on Python